jonnyweatherly/aajonusnet/md/QNA/Q&A Of December 8, 2002.md

 Q: You don't like, you're on my, my... [unintelligible]

 A: Oh, yes, okay, he asked, he asked me a question, he's got, he has problems in his joints right now.
 Similar to arthritis.
 Arthritis, virus or bacterial, is a matter of breaking down the toxicity that's in the joints.
-Over the years, as those, as the cartilage rubs together, it breaks down, and you're not on a good diet...
-You've been on the diet at home about four years, three and a half?
+Over the years, as the cartilage rubs together, it breaks down, if you're not on a good diet...
+You've been on the diet how long?
+About four years, three and a half?

 Q: Three and a half years.

-A: So it's worn over the years prior to the diet, it's worn down, toxicity is in the born marrow.
+A: So it's worn all those years prior to the diet, it's worn down toxicity in the born marrow.

 Q: Excuse me, when people are talking, even in remote corners of the room, you can't hear what's on the tape recorder, so please don't.
 Thanks.